 The next president unable to defend our embassies abroad was Bill Clinton.
 In 1998, he faced impeachment for lying to a federal grand jury about his Oval Office dalliance with Monica Lewinsky.
 Late night comics delighted in double entendres about Clinton’s indiscretions.
 Overseas, however, the affair was no laughing matter.
 In February 1998, Osama bin Laden declared war on the United States.
 In that month, also, Saddam Hussein booted UN arms inspectors out of Iraq.
 Terrorists and dictators watch CNN, too.
 Egyptian journalist Mohammed Wahby told viewers of PBS’s Jim Lehrer Newshour that Clinton’s conduct would only incite Muslim extremists in his region.

 In the summer of 2000, two U.S. Embassies were struck in East Africa.
 Hundreds were killed, including twelve Americans and more than 4,000 were wounded.
 Clinton had survived impeachment and he was term-limited in 2000.
 He never faced press scrutiny in the embassy attacks.
 Nor would journalists demand answers in that election year, following another terrorist attack.
-This time, the USS Cole was hit off Yemen by a suicide boat attack.
-Seventeen U.S. sailors died in that attack,
+This time, the

 In each of these instances—1968, 1980, and 2000—the party of the president who was in office when the U.S. Embassies and warships were attacked was defeated.
 Notably, this was also true for the hapless Jerry Ford, in 1976.
 The Republican President Ford was in the White House when Americans had to witness our ambassador to South Vietnam being evacuated from the roof of the U.S. Embassy in Saigon.
 He escaped by helicopter with the American flag folded under his arm.
 That shameful sight seemed to represent the foreign policy failures of the Ford administration.
 When Ford said this is no day for recriminations, his conservative challenger Ronald Reagan reportedly asked: What better day?